-So they can fulfill your requirements now, but will they be able to do it over the time scales that you require?
+So they can fulfil your requirements now, but will they be able to do it over the time scales that you require?

 If you have decided that a function should be outsourced, you need to ensure that the provider can deliver the service over your timescales.
 Does the provider have strategy to replace personnel, or to grow the team to meet your goals?